Rainy Days: Exploring the Monsoon Season in India

 Define Monsoon

 Monsoons are seasonal changes in the form of strong winds.
-Rain, which is common in tropical and subtropical regions, has the ability to alter conditions.
+Rain, which is common in tropical and subtropical regions, can alter conditions.
 It is similar to how rain truly has the power to modify and impact how much more rain we may receive.

 Duration Of Monsoon Season in India